valdeza/cop3530-data-structures/assgt2_linked-list_opentools/README.md

 # testcase_autogen
-*A test case generator for that thing due Fries Day (29 Jan), because auto-grader paranoia and there's no way the graders are going to reveal their hand*
+*A test case generator for that thing due Fries Day (29 Jan),
+because auto-grader paranoia and there's no way the graders are going to reveal their hand*

 Initial author: C. Martin
 Documentation: A. Valdez

 ## Warnings
-* There is currently no guarantee that testcase_autogen will create test cases that can be processed in a reasonable time
+* There is currently no guarantee that testcase_autogen will create test cases that can be processed in a reasonable time.
 (i.e. This might make test cases that are too large)
-* Test cases *may or may not be*
+* Test cases *may or may not be* able to successfully interleave.

 ## How to Use
 1. Run the code to generate a file.
 (Make sure you're able to write to input.txt in the current working directory!
 Soon(tm): Ability for you to specify your own file name)
 2. Use the resulting file as follows:

 		./prgm_name < input.txt

 ## Output Specification
 * Currently, you cannot define the maximum possible test case size.